What Is Parapet Wall? | The Need of Parapet Wall | Uses of Parapet Wall | Types of Parapet Wall | Importance Notes for Parapet Wall Construction

 In the old days, embattled parapet wall was mostly used on the roofs of forts and palaces.
 Thus, the embattled parapet wall is called the castle parapet because it was used in forts in ancient times.

 This type of parapet is done aesthetically by giving different shapes to the walls.
-This type of parapet is used to improve the beauty of the constitution.
+This type of parapet is used to improve the beauty of the Constitution.
 The parapet wall is provided with a lower and higher part, respectively.
 In ancient times the purpose of such construction was to shoot arrows at enemies.
 And as important in the defense of the fort.

 Also Read : What Is a Skeleton Frame? | What Is Building Skeleton? | Use of Steel Frame Structures | Advantages & Diaadvantage of Steel Frame Construction